pablebe/gensvs_eval/README.md

 ## 🎼 Audio Examples
 In the folder ```03_audio_examples``` 12 audio examples of each model can be found.
 The audio examples are loudness normalized to -18 dBFS according to EBU R128.

-## trained models
-The trained models used in this paper can be downloaded from <add-url-here>
-12 audio examples of each model can be found in this folder.

-## env_info
-Contains the *.yml files to create the conda environments and *.txt requirements to install all packages using pip.
-All environments were tested using a Debian machine.
-To create one of the environments carry out the following steps:
-1.) conda create
-2.) pip install ...

-## trained models
-The trained models used in this paper can be downloaded from <add-url-here>

 ## Third party code
 ### Third party folders